 Draw the Line: Emotional Boundaries & Exit Planning

-Every professional has a threshold — and honoring yours is not a sign of weakness; it is a sign of wisdom.
-When your mental and emotional health begins to suffer consistently, it is time to pause and ask: Is this still worth it?
+Every professional has a threshold, and honoring yours is not a sign of weakness; it is a sign of wisdom.
+When you observe that your mental and emotional health begin to deteriorate consistently, it is time to pause and ask: Is this still worth it?

 You do not need to keep proving your worth to people who have already decided not to see it.
 Sometimes, the most courageous act is not staying and enduring — it is knowing when to step back, detach, or even walk away.